fosskers/transducers.fnl/doc/Transducers.md

 (count acc input)
 ```

-Count the number of elements that made it through the transduction.
+Reducer: Count the number of elements that made it through the transduction.

 ```fennel
 (assert (= 4 (transduce pass count [1 2 3 4])))